ishtms/learn-nodejs-hard-way/chapters/ch08-ex-implementing-router.md

 - If the URL pattern is not found, return `null` or some indication that the route does not exist.

-2. **Path Normalization**: Before searching for the route in the Trie, normalize the path similar to what you did in `addRoute`.

-- Remove trailing slashes.

-- Handle repeated slashes.

-- Reject any path which includes a whitespace.
+2. **Path Normalization**: We do not need to worry about path normalization.
+We are searching for a route, not adding one.
+So, we expect the client to make a request with a path identical to the one configured in the router.
+For checks like - Whether the path starts with `/`?
+We do't need to worry about these is because Node.js's HTTP server will provide the URL path in this format.

 3. **Traversal**: Start from the root node and traverse the Trie based on the URL segments.
 Retrieve the handler function from the last node if the path exists.